atcasanova/hackyeaster2023/README.md

 I didn't really play Hacky Easter 2023 because I don't have the time, but I solved a few challenges and I'll publish here the ones I liked the most.

+Note: This repository will remain private until the end of the CTF.

 - [Digital Snake Art](DigitalSnakeArt/README.md)
 - [Crash Bash](CrashBash/README.md)
 - [Code Locked](CodeLocked/README.md)
 - [Ghost In A Shell 4](GhostInAShell/README.md)